Trump administration to tell California: You can't make clean car rules

 Automakers are caught in the middle.
 While worried that California’s electric vehicle mandates will be costly, global automakers have little choice but to develop battery electric cars and trucks because Europe and China are pushing ahead with rules requiring them.

-The Alliance of Automobile Manufacturers, a trade group representing General Motors Co, Toyota Motor Corp, Volkswagen AG (VOWG_p.DE), Ford Motor Co and others, declined on Wednesday to take a position on Trump’s revocation of California’s waiver.
+The Alliance of Automobile Manufacturers, a trade group representing General Motors Co, Toyota Motor Corp , Volkswagen AG, Ford Motor Co and others, declined on Wednesday to take a position on Trump’s revocation of California’s waiver.

 Reporting by David Shepardson; Writing by Alexandria Sage; Editing by Lisa Shumaker